Thermique Technologies: History

 Thermique Technologies is a wholly owned subsidiary of Engineered Glass Products (EGP), which was founded in 1947 in Chicago.
 EGP is best known for manufacturing heat-reflective glass panels for use in high-temperature home appliances such as self-cleaning ovens.
 In 2002, EGP introduced a glass panel that not only reflected heat but also generated it.
 These glass panels could be used as a heating element in home appliances and other commercial applications.
 EGP marketed these glass panels under the brand name "Thermique heated glass".
 The first commercial use of Thermique heated glass was in a display case for warm foods.
 In 2005, EGP introduced a towel warmer with a glass heating element called the Thermique Towel Warmer.
 That same year, EGP became the first company to earn UL approval to manufacture a heated glass pane for architectural window units.
 In 2006, EGP created Thermique Technologies as a separate entity in charge of its heated glass products and product development.
 EGP also continues to manufacture heat-reflective glass under another subsidiary, Marsco Glass Products.

 Corporate management

 In 1995, general manager Mike Hobbs engineered a management buyout of EGP, then known as Marsco Manufacturing.
 As the new owner and CEO, Hobbs invested in developing new technologies to diversify the company's product offerings.
 He oversaw the development of Thermique heated glass and the creation of Thermique Technologies as a separate entity.
-Today, Hobbs serves as CEO of both EGP and Thermique Technologies.
+Hobbs is CEO of both EGP and Thermique Technologies.